Interval annotations

 Note that these options apply to all annotations files read: if you

-have a mixture of formats, you should use WRITE-ANNOTS
+have a mixture of formats, you should use WRITE-ANNOTS first to make

 a uniform set.